 - Bedroom- clothes that are ok to get dirty, hiking shoes, and an extra pair of socks in case of rainy weather hikes.

 - Sleeping gear- some kids don’t sleep well away from home, so consider including their bed pillow in the kids camping gear pile.
+Also pack bedding that is warm and easy to use and carry.

 - Pack early! – Aside from essential household items everyone will use, pack camping- specific gear like sleeping bags, tents, and games in the back of the vehicle so, all you need to do on travel day is grab the basics, load the kids, and start your family camping trip.